Shadow King: Muir Island saga

 Jean Grey tried to access the astral plane with Cerebro, but the Shadow King overrode Cerebro's defenses and noticed that Jean had lost her telepathic powers and was helpless.
-He tried to turn her into his Shadow Queen, but Psylocke unaware of who he was, threatened him with her psi-blade but ended using it on Jean instead, returning her to the physical world; however, they could not remember the details of the encounter and his identity was not yet compromised.
+He tried to turn her into his Shadow Queen, but Psylocke, unaware of who he was, threatened him with her psi-blade but ended using it on Jean instead, returning her to the physical world; however, they could not remember the details of the encounter and his identity was not yet compromised.
 His control over Muir Island was only uncovered when Professor X probed Colossus' mind after the latter tried to kill him.

-The X-Men sent a task force which included Storm, Forge, Gambit, Banshee, Wolverine and Jubilee to remove his influence.
+The X-Men sent a task force which included Storm, Forge, Gambit, Banshee, Wolverine, and Jubilee to remove his influence.
 The Shadow King sent his slaves to defend the island, and they defeated the invaders.
 Xavier understood that he needed a human host and a nexus to continue his exploits, and planned to cut both the links.
 Mystique revealed herself and shot Jacob Reisz in the head, destroying his brain and killing the Shadow King's human host.
-Due to shock and the removal of the Shadow King's host, Legion became unstable.
 X-Factor discovered that his nexus was Polaris, but the Shadow King took possession of Legion.
 He ordered the slaves to hide underground because he was going to use Legion's power to destroy the surface of Muir Island.
 Jean Grey's telekinesis protected X-Factor and the X-Men.

 Xavier then used Jean as a psi-anchor to fight the Shadow King in the astral plane, but he was defeated; reveling in making Xavier suffer, he issued psychic attacks so intense that they manifested as physical damage, breaking Xavier's legs and crippling him in the process.
-Archangel, Colossus, Cyclops and Storm joined Jean in the astral plane to help Xavier, unaware of Legion's body nearby.
+Archangel, Colossus, Cyclops, and Storm joined Jean in the astral plane to help Xavier, unaware of Legion's body nearby.
 Although they gave Xavier willpower and energy, the possessed Legion destroyed a large swath of Muir island; upon awakening, Xavier acknowledges that his physical damage has returned him to a paraplegic state.
 Forge uses Psylocke's psi-blade on Polaris, breaking the Shadow King's link to the nexus, after which his energy dissipated overcoming the X-Men.
 Xavier and Jean tried to absorb whatever they could and shield the others.
 Xavier offered the Shadow King a chance to redeem himself, but he opted for the void and Legion was left in a coma.